Monitor performance with query store

 APPLIES TO: Azure Database for PostgreSQL - Flexible Server

-The Query Store feature in Azure Database for PostgreSQL flexible server provides a way to track query performance over time.
-Query Store simplifies performance-troubleshooting by helping you quickly find the longest running and most resource-intensive queries.
-Query Store automatically captures a history of queries and runtime statistics, and it retains them for your review.
+Query store is a feature in Azure Database for PostgreSQL flexible server that provides a way to track query performance over time.
+Query store simplifies the troubleshooting of performance issues by helping you quickly find the longest running and most resource-intensive queries.
+Query store automatically captures a history of queries and runtime statistics, and retains them for your review.
 It slices the data by time so that you can see temporal usage patterns.
-Data for all users, databases and queries is stored in a database named azure_sys in the Azure Database for PostgreSQL flexible server instance.
+Data for all users, databases, and queries is stored in a database named azure_sys in the Azure Database for PostgreSQL flexible server instance.

 Important